crflynn/sklearn-instrumentation/docs/instruments/datadog.rst

 Datadog Instruments
 ===================

-To use Datadog instrumentation.
-Install with the ``datadog`` extra:
+To use Datadog instrumentation, install with the ``datadog`` extra:

 .. code-block:: bash